Female Hair Loss

 - Investigatons on underlying causes of hair loss

-- Various treatment to suit your needs
+- Various treatments to suit your needs

 Female hair loss is more common than we imagine.
 As many as 50% of women will experience some degree of hair loss in their life time.
 Female hair loss is more widely encountered with advancing age, and this rate increases significantly after menopause.
 The importance of a woman’s hair cannot be underestimated.
 Quality of life studies have shown that women with hair loss have reported lower self-esteem, negative body image and impaired functioning at school, work and relationships.
 Nowadays, many younger women are seeking earlier treatments to combat female hair loss.